nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 If you're a seminary student, sign up for the [Logos Academic Discount](https://logos.sjv.io/eKOJPj)!
 This student discount will get you 30% off of a Logos library and up to 50% off of essential academic resources.

+## 4. Paying Annually

+Beyond getting an extra 30-days free via [my partner offer](https://logos.sjv.io/stapleton), you can get more free months by paying upfront.
+If you pay annually, you will get two months free on your Logos subscription.
+If you pay two years upfront, you get FIVE months free on your Logos subscription.
+If you use [my link](https://logos.sjv.io/stapleton), that five months turns into six months free.

+🔥 That's effectively more than 35% off compared to paying month-to-month.

-## 4. Is the resource you want included in a base package?
+## 5. Is the resource you want included in a base package?

 Check this out: If I wanted to buy the _Dictionary of Classical Hebrew_ it would cost me $339.99, but if I buy the Logos Academic Premium Library I can get it and dozens of other resources thrown in for $108.53. 🤯